Málaga: Bilingual education in schools

 Since the launch of the 'Plan de Fomento del Plurilingüismo' in 2005, 169 schools in Málaga have included bilingual education in their programmes.
 Although English is the most usual second language, many other primary and secondary schools in Málaga offer the choice of French, German, Arabic, Portuguese or Chinese.
 This first action has been followed by a second project run by the Junta de Andalucia.
 The so-called "Plan Estratégico de Desarrollo de las Lenguas en Andalucía" intends to provide pupils with a basic level (B1) of at least one foreign language.

 Artistic training

-Dance, music, drama, visual arts and crafts also have a place in the public education system of Málaga.
+Dance, music, theater, visual arts, architecture, and handicrafts also have a place in the public education system of Málaga.
 Some of the most relevant artistic schools are: